Subaru Impreza: First generation (GM, GC, GF; 1992)

 The G in GC/GM/GF corresponds to the production line (Impreza) while the following character is the chassis code.
 In the US and Canada, C denotes a sedan, M a coupe and F a wagon.
 Note that this is not the case for the RHD vehicles.
-Strikingly speaking, the GC8 was only available in RHD markets, as the 8 refers specifically to the turbo-charged EJ20, which was not available in the US or Canada for this generation.
 In the case of the 2.5RS, the VIN would be either GC6 (2000 - 2001) or GM6 (1999-2001), with the 6 corresponding to the N/A SOHC EJ253 engine, specifically the engine displacement of 2.5 liters.
 The 1998 RS came with an N/A DOHC EJ25D.

-WRX
+WRX and STi

 There have been seven noted versions of the WRX dating back from Subaru's original World Rally Cross staging vehicles.
 Subaru adopted the name "WRX" to stand for "World Rally eXperimental" as all WRX versions (1992 to present) feature rally inspired technology, including all wheel drive, stiffened suspensions and turbocharged four cylinder engines.
-The STi versions were marketed with consecutive numbers.
-Another way to determine the version of a WRX was to look at the chassis code.
-All WRX sold between 1992 and 2000 have the beginning chassis code of GC8 2/4 door sedan or GF8 hatchback; this is followed by a letter from A to G. Coupe versions share the "GC" code with sedans, except in the US, where they have a separate chassis code of "GM".
+The STi versions were the high performance models, homologated for rallying and are labeled as versions 1 through to 6.
+These come in three different body styles; saloon, Coupé (type R only) and estate.